roskakori/CodecMapper/ebcdic/README.rst

 * cp1146 - Great Britain, Ireland, North Ireland
 * cp1147 - France
 * cp1148 - International
+* cp1148ms - International, Microsoft interpretation; similar to cp1148
+  except that 0x15 is mapped to 0x85 ("next line") instead if 0x0a ("linefeed")
 * cp1149 - Iceland

 It also includes legacy codecs: